BathSpaWebDev/mar22_cohort/week 1/day2/notes.md

 The p tag means it is a paragraph.
 Every p tag will start on a new line and by default will have some space below it.

-## strong tag
+## strong vs b tag
-This makes the text bold
+This makes the text bold.

+The <strong> element is for content that is of greater importance, while the <b> element is used to draw attention to text without indicating that it's more important.

 ## Lists
 There are two types of list, ordered lists and unordered list.
 Ordered lists by default have a number on each list item.
 The syntax is like so: